gemyago/golang-backend-boilerplate/README.md

 # golang-boilerplate

 This project includes a boilerplate structure for a golang project.
+It includes service and functions and is targetting to be deployed on GCP.

 ## Dev Env Setup